 Step 2: Once Registry Editor is launched, navigate to the following key:

-Step 3: On the right-side, locate the value named HiberbootEnabled, double-click on it, and change the value data to 1 (one) to turn on fast startup.
+Step 3: On the right side, locate the value named HiberbootEnabled, double-click on it, and change the value data to 1 (one) to turn on the fast startup.
 Set the value to 0 (zero) to turn off the feature.

 Hope this helps!